Home » Blog » All Recipes » Italian » Copycat Olive Garden Seafood Alfredo

 Instruction Overview

-Cook your pasta as per package directions for al dente.
+Cook your fettuccine noodles as per package directions for al dente in a large pot of water on high heat.
 Drain and set aside.

-When the sauce is warm, add the cheese and stir until melted.
+When the sauce is warm, reduce heat to low heat and add the cheese and stir until melted.
 At this point, season to taste with salt and pepper as desired.

-Add the pasta into the sauce along with the shrimp and scallops (they will cook fast since they are so small!)
+Add the cooked pasta into the creamy sauce along with the raw shrimp and scallops (they will cook fast since they are so small!)
 Toss and cook 2-3 minutes until the seafood is done.
+Garnish with some fresh parsley if desired.
 Serve.

 A spoon scooping Copycat Olive Garden Seafood Alfredo out of a bowl